-Evaluation of students in practicum is considered an on-going process intended to highlight the student's strengths and learning needs.
-The assessment of the student's educational needs and progress in practicum are formally articulated at the beginning, middle and end of the placement.
-Evaluation processes and policies for SOWK 660 are detailed in the Field Education Policy Manual available online at:
+Evaluation of students in practicum is considered an ongoing process intended to highlight the student's strengths and learning needs.
+The assessment of the student's educational needs and progress in practicum are formally articulated at the beginning, middle, and end of the placement.
+Evaluation process and policies for SOWK 660 are detailed in the Field Education Manual available online at: https://socialwork.ucalgary.ca/sites/default/files/Field Education/Field Education Manual.pdf learning outcomes of SOWK 660.
+The learning agreement is intended to help the student develop a personal learning plan.
+The educational activities specified should be clear and measurable.
+Although the student is expected to coordinate and provide an initial draft, responsibility for completing the learning agreement is shared by the student, Field Instructor, and Faculty Liaison.
+The Learning Agreement is to be negotiated, documented, and signed by all parties.
+It should be reviewed as part of the evaluation and may be revised as needed.
+A meeting with the student, Field Instructor, and Faculty Liaison will be scheduled to discuss the Learning Agreement.

-https://socialwork.ucalgary.ca/sites/default/files/student%20-ucalgary-field-education-manual-feb-2020 0.pdf